batect/batect/README.md

 * logging options (all or particular container) - will this be implied by the presence of a `run` configuration?
 * just use an existing image, pulling if necessary (ie. don't require a local Dockerfile)
 * dependencies between containers
+  * stop dependencies in correct order (otherwise we could inadvertently trigger the 'dependency exited early' warning if a dependent container crashed)
-* warn if dependency exits before task finishes
+* warn if dependency exits before task finishes (include exit code)
 * running multiple containers at once (eg. stereotypical 'run' configuration that starts up the service with its dependencies)
   * rather than showing output from target, show output from all containers
 * allow the user to keep containers after failure so they can examine logs (or even default to not destroying anything if they fail)